-The Horizon Interactive Awards is a prestigious international competition recognizing outstanding achievement among interactive media producers.
-The competition recognizes and awards the best web sites, videos, online advertising, print media and mobile applications.
-Each year, the Horizon Interactive Awards receives thousands of entries from all over the world.
-A panel of industry professionals, from diverse multi-media, graphic design and marketing backgrounds, review the entries to determine the work that is to be recognized.
-Entries are given either a Gold, Silver, Bronze, and in some cases honorable mention award distinctions.
-All Gold winners are eligible for the Best of Category and Best of Show award (the Horizon Interactive Awards highest honor)
+The Horizon Interactive Awards, now in its 13th season, has become one of the most prestigious awards in the field of interactive and creative media.
+The competition recognizes, promotes and awards the best web sites, videos, online advertising, print media and mobile applications.
+Each year, the Horizon Interactive Awards receives thousands of entries from all over the world and a volunteer panel of industry professionals, from diverse multi-media, graphic design, advertising and marketing backgrounds, review the entries to determine the work that is to be recognized.

 The 2012 competition saw over 1000 entries from over 25 countries around world including: including: Austria, Australia, Brazil, Belgium, Canada, China, Germany, Great Britain, Hong Kong, Ireland, Italy, Japan, Martinique, Malaysia, Mexico, Netherlands, Russia, Singapore, Spain, Switzerland, Taiwan, Thailand, Turkey, Ukraine, and nearly all 50 of the United States of America.
 Responsive Design was added as a category as well as food / restaurant, financial, and travel & tourism.